GKAYED/hybrid-spec-framework/TEMPLATE-2-SPEC-EXTRACTION.md

 ---

-## 🎯 Phase 1: Specification Extraction Prompt
+## 🎯 Phase 1: Specification extraction prompt

 **Instructions**: Use this prompt with an AI model to transform your working code into formal specifications.
 This works best with models that have seen your codebase.